Gloversville, New York: History

 In 1752, Arent Stevens purchased land in the area.
 Puritans from New England settled there at the end of the 18th century, utilizing the houses and cleared land that had been left behind when the Highlanders emigrated.
-By 1803, according to Elisha Yale, the population of Kingsborough consisted of "233 families and about 1,400 souls.
-Of the families, 191 are of English descent, twenty-three Scotch, fourteen Dutch, and five Irish."
+By 1803, according to Rev. Elisha Yale, the population of Kingsborough consisted of "233 families and about 1,400 souls.
+Of the families, 191 are of English descent, twenty-three Scot, fourteen Dutch, and five Irish."

 In 1852 Gloversville had a population of 1,318 living on 525 acres in 250 small wood-frame houses centered on the "Four Corners" formed by the intersection of Main and Fulton Streets.
 The proximity of hemlock forests to supply bark for tanning made the community a center of leather production early in its history: there were already 40 small glove and mitten factories there by 1852.
 The city would become the center of the American glovemaking industry for many years.
 From 1890 to 1950, 90% of all gloves sold in the United States were made in Gloversville.

 Upon the establishment of a United States post office in 1828, "Gloversville" became the official name of the community.
 Prior to that Gloversville had been known as "Stump City" because of the large number of trees that had been cut down.
 In 1853, Gloversville incorporated as a village, and then in 1890 as a city.
 The city grew rapidly, and the population swelled from 4,000 in 1877 to 13,864 in 1890.